Free Real Estate Power of Attorney Forms (U.S) – Word, PDF

 • Incapacitation: If you are incapacitated for whatever reason such that you are unable to go about your normal duties, this form will definitely come to your rescue.
 It lets you appoint another person to handle your real estate management without necessarily requiring that you get there on your own.

 • Busy Lifestyles: The case above also applies when you are too busy to go about your businesses normally.
-It basically gives you the freedom to choose someone to act on your capacity until such a time that you are not as busy as you have been.
+It basically gives you the freedom to choose someone to act in your capacity until such a time that you are not as busy as you have been.
 This way, you do not forfeit your normal duties and the returns you would accrue from your investments.

 • Legal Compliance: Some jurisdictions require that the handling of real estate property be performed by persons who are competent and widely knowledgeable in the field.
 Chances could be that you simply lack these skills and competence.
 That is why it makes sense for you to choose someone who has the necessary knowledge and expertise to handle the issues for you.